onitake/restreamer/README.md

 restreamer is a proof-of-concept implementation of a streaming proxy that can fetch, buffer and distribute [MPEG transport streams](https://en.wikipedia.org/wiki/MPEG-TS).
-Thus, it serves as a non-transcoding streaming proxy.
+It serves as a non-transcoding streaming proxy for legacy HbbTV applications.

-In contrast to other video and audio streaming techniques (such as MPEG-DASH), this can not easily be achieved with most HTTP proxies.
-Instead of caching blocks of data, the streaming proxy needs to buffer and distribute packets on the fly.
+Data sources can be local files, remote HTTP servers or raw TCP streams.

 ## Architecture

-restreamer is written in [Go](https://golang.org/).
+restreamer is written in [Go](https://golang.org/), a very versatile programming language, and suited perfectly for the development of network services.
-Go offers many primitives and an extensive standard library that contains most building blocks for a web server.
-This makes it a first-rate choice for such a product.

-There are several key components:
+These are the key components:
 * Client - HTTP getter for fetching upstream data
 * Connection - HTTP server that feeds data to clients
 * Streamer - connection broker and data queue